Optimal design of lottery with cumulative prospect theory: Introduction

-There are several other frameworks that originate from EU.
-Rank-dependent expected utility~(RDEU) is an improvement of the EU~\cite{Quiggin1982RankDependentEU}.
-It successfully captures the overestimation of an unlikely extreme event such as a jackpot in lottery.
-Mathematically, the expected utility in this model is calculated by using decision weights, which are probabilities distorted by a inverse S shape probability weighting function in a cumulative manner.
-Another series of studies is prospect theory (PT) in behavioral economics~\cite{KahnemanTversky1979prospecttheory,starmer2000developments,barberis2013thirty}.
-PT considers the sign-dependent preferences, where risk attitudes depend on whether the individual is evaluating a gain or a loss.
-Mathematically, the expected utility here is defined by an S-shaped value function instead of the utility functions above, together with distorted probability.
-CPT stands as an improved version of RDEU and PT.
-CPT incorporates the cumulative manner to calculate the decision weights from RDEU and introduces sign-dependent preferences from PT.
+Several other frameworks stem from EU.
+Rank-dependent expected utility~(RDEU) is an improvement of EU~\citep{Quiggin1982RankDependentEU}, successfully capturing the overestimation of an unlikely extreme event, such as a jackpot in a lottery.
+Mathematically, the utility in this model is calculated by using decision weights, which are probabilities distorted by an inverse S-shaped probability weighting function in a cumulative manner.
+Another series of studies is prospect theory (PT) in behavioral economics~\citep{KahnemanTversky1979prospecttheory,starmer2000developments,barberis2013thirty}.
+PT considers sign-dependent preferences, where risk attitudes depend on whether the individual evaluates a gain or a loss.
+Here, the utility is defined by an S-shaped value function instead of the utility functions above, together with distorted probability.
+CPT improves RDEU and PT by incorporating cumulative decision weight calculations from RDEU and sign-dependent preferences from PT.

-This study investigates the optimal lottery problem based on the CPT framework, for the first time, whereas previous studies are based on RDEU or other frameworks.
-There are several other differences between this study and previous studies: Quiggin~\shortcite{Quiggin1991optimlotterydesign} deals with the maximization of the buyer's expected utility under a fixed profit for the seller with RDEU.
-The profit maximization is studied in \cite{maeda2008optimal,DenneryDirer2014optimlottery}.
-Maeda~\shortcite{maeda2008optimal} analyzes an optimal design away from the expected utility under restricted settings.
-While their analysis requires the lottery structure (such as the number of the winning tickets) to be determined in advance, we also optimize it based on CPT.
-Dennery and Direr~\shortcite{DenneryDirer2014optimlottery} optimize the probability of the prizes in addition to its value and the number of prizes.
-They concluded that their model is not compatible with a discrete number of prizes.
-We summarize the comparison between our setting and existing ones in \cref{table:comparisonexistingworks}.
+Previous studies have investigated the optimal lottery design mostly based on RDEU or other frameworks.
+There are several other differences between this study and previous studies: \citet{Quiggin1991optimlotterydesign} dealt with maximizing the buyer's utility under a fixed profit for the seller with RDEU.
+The profit maximization was studied in \cite{maeda2008optimal,DenneryDirer2014optimlottery}. \citet{maeda2008optimal} analyzed an optimal design based on the utility framework where the number of $n$-th winning lottery is determined to be $n$.
+While he provided a closed-form solution for a specific type of lottery, our study does not require such a pre-specification and optimizes the entire structure of the lottery based on CPT. \citet{DenneryDirer2014optimlottery} optimized the probability of each prize in addition to its value and the number of prizes.
+They concluded that their model is incompatible with a discrete number of prizes.
+The comparison between our setting and existing ones is summarized in \cref{table:comparisonexistingworks}.